Zero-OneiT/expressive-tea-example/README.md

+# Notice of Archive:
+This repository is not longer active or used as demo of **Expressive Tea** please use the new example repository [here](https://github.com/Zero-OneiT/expressive-tea-sandbox)

 # Expressive Tea Example

 This demo app will bootstrap your development by running a few commands allowing you to focus on your functionality rather than complicated setups.